stefanv/blog/content/posts/2015-01-24-vpn-only-internet.md

 title: VPN-only access to the internet
 tags: ['linux']
 status: published
-summary: Where we set up a firewall that allows traffic to leave only via the VPN.
+description: Where we set up a firewall that allows traffic to leave only via the VPN.
 ---

 A few days ago, I noticed that my outbound email wasn't being